microsoft/pxt/docs/cli/target.md

 ## Description

 This commands runs ``npm`` and installs the packaged editor files.
-You'll need to run this command before being able to build or serve an editor locally.
+You need to run this command before you can build or serve an editor locally.

 ## Flags:

 ### TARGETID

-This is the identifier for the editor.
-It is the value of the ``id`` field in the ``pxtarget.json`` file in each editor repository.
+The identifier for the editor.
+It is the value for the ``id`` field in the ``pxtarget.json`` file which is each editor's repository.

 * for micro:bit, ``microbit``
 * for Circuit Playground, ``adafruit``,